A.E.I.O.U.

+Contemporary research has shown that the Roman chancellery of Frederick III used the interpretation En amor electis iniustis ordinor ultor.
+Sic Fridericus ego mea iura rego as the official motto.
+This interpretation has also been shown to be the most commonly used variant in the 15th century.
+It was also supposed that the Austriae est imperare variants probably go back to Frederick's proto-notary Heinrich Leubing.

 Interpretation

 Frederick's first use of the five-letter monogram was in 1437, when he was Duke of Styria.
 One note in his notebook (discovered in 1666), though not in the same hand, explains it in German and Latin as "All the world is subject to Austria" (Alles Erdreich ist Österreich untertan or Austriae est imperare orbi universo).

 Another passage, later in the same notebook, uses the letters in sequence as the initial letters of the words in the first line of a couplet poem, amor electis, iniustis ordinor ultor ("I am loved by the elect, for the unjust I am ordained an avenger").
 This verse was probably adopted by Frederick from a poem by Nicolaus Petschacher of Znaim who worked as a court official in the 1440s.

 Other interpretations have been put forth, including by contemporary heraldists.
 Several explanations proceed on the assumption that it was meant as a political slogan.